In a land far far away called Los Angeles, I discovered the magically brutal sport of roller derby. It was the year 2006.

 Once we accept that we are not perfect beings and we begin to understand that perfection is actually not required for massive success, the whole game of life changes and becomes a lot more fun.

-I am now retired from Roller Derby and I am so grateful for the Roller Derby Community and how it changed everything for me- my health, my mindset, my confidence, my life that I have dedicated my life to helping others in our derby community worldwide reach their full potential on and off the track
+I am now live in Costa Rica and play derby on a more casual level.
+I am so grateful for the Roller Derby Community and how it changed everything for me- my health, my mindset, my confidence, my life that I have dedicated my life to helping others in our derby community worldwide reach their full potential on and off the track